foxglove1028/agent-meowski/build-it-with-me/README.md

   - level up to at least lvl 8
   - obtain object of biscuit's weakness (optional)
-    - bacon! it will attract other dogs and has a time limit -if times up then dogs will pile on meowski; they eat the bacon and meowski gets away
+    - bacon! it will attract other dogs and has a time limit
+      - if times up then dogs will pile on meowski; they eat the bacon and meowski gets away

 ###Level 5 - in the dog house